 Oh, the often forgotten vegetable side.

-The tasteless, often over-cooked, under seasoned, blah, just put it on the plate because we need to eat our vegetables.
+The tasteless, often over-cooked, under-seasoned, blah, just put it on the plate because we need to eat our vegetables.

-Not this.
-This recipe for Green Beans with Toasted Walnuts and Prosciutto is not only easy to make, it’s a great addition to any dinner, from simple Oven Braised Chicken, BBQ steak, or a roast.
-Don’t have Prosciutto?
-Use bacon.
-If you do use bacon, you can either cook it first and use some of the bacon fat along with the oil, or drain the fat completely after cooking.
-I like to use about one tablespoon of the bacon fat along with two tablespoons of the extra virgin olive oil when I use bacon.
+No, no you don't.
+If you don't have Prosciutto you can substitute bacon.
+When you use bacon, cook it first.
+You can then use some of the bacon fat along with the oil, or drain the fat completely after cooking.
+I like to use about one tablespoon of the bacon fat along with two tablespoons of extra virgin olive oil when I use bacon.
 Flavortown!

 This recipe instructs you to blanch the beans before finishing in the skillet.